An Equity-Aware Recommender System for Curating Art Exhibits Based on Locally-Constrained Graph Matching

 \section{Abstract}

-The placement of art in public spaces can have a significant impact on who feels a sense of belonging.
-In cities, public art communicates whose interests and culture are being favored.
-In this paper, we propose a graph matching approach with local constraints to build a curatorial tool for selecting public art in a way that supports inclusive spaces.
+Public art shapes our shared spaces.
+Public art should speak to community and context, and yet, recent work has demonstrated numerous instances of art in prominent institutions favoring outdated cultural norms and legacy communities.
+Motivated by this, we develop a novel recommender system to curate public art exhibits with built-in equity objectives and a local value-based allocation of constrained resources.
 We develop a cost matrix by drawing on Schelling’s model of segregation.
-Using the cost matrix as an input, the optimization problem is solved via projected gradient descent to obtain a soft assignment matrix.
-We discuss regularization terms to set curatorial constraints.
-Our optimization program allocates artwork to public spaces and walls in a way that de-prioritizes “in-group” preferences, by satisfying minimum representation and exposure criteria.
-We draw on existing literature to develop a fairness metric for our algorithmic output.
-Using Tufts University as a testbed, we assess the effectiveness of our approach and discuss its potential pitfalls from both a curatorial and equity standpoint.
+Using the cost matrix as an input, the scoring function is optimized via a projected gradient descent to obtain a soft assignment matrix.
+Our optimization program allocates artwork to public spaces in a way that de-prioritizes “in-group” preferences, by satisfying minimum representation and exposure criteria.
+We draw on existing literature to develop a fairness metric for our algorithmic output, and we assess the effectiveness of our approach and discuss its potential pitfalls from both a curatorial and equity standpoint.